electricimp/imp-central-impt/TestingGuide.md

 `--tests <testcase_pattern>` option of the [**impt test run**](./CommandsManual.md#test-run) command allows to select specific test files, test cases, test methods for execution.
 The syntax of `<testcase_pattern>` is the following `[testFile][:testCase][::testMethod]`, where:

 - `testFile` - name of a test file.
-Search patterns (like `*`) are allowed, so several files may be specified (**TODO** - check and confirm, what exact search patterns?).
-The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
+May include a path. (**TODO**) May include [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `.*`, etc. The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
 If `testFile` is ommited, all files, which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration), are assumed.

 - `testCase` - name of a test case.
 Should be fully qualified.
-Test cases with an identical name may exist in different test files, in this case all of them will be selected if the files are selected.
+Test cases with an identical name may exist in different test files, in this situation all of them will be selected if the files are selected.

 - `testMethod` - name of a test method.
 Should be fully qualified.
-Test methods with an identical name may exist in different test cases, in this case all of them will be selected if the cases are selected.
+Test methods with an identical name may exist in different test cases, in this situation all of them will be selected if the cases are selected.

 *Example:*